izzyburley/izzyburley.github.io/_publications/Education2.md

 ---
-title: "Virginia Tech"
+title: "Virginia Tech Education"
-collection: publications
-category: education
-permalink: /education/Education2
+permalink: /education/virginia-tech
-excerpt: 'Major: Controls Robotics and Autonomy; Focus: Networking'
-date: May 2026
-venue: 'Virginia Tech College of Engineering'
-citation: 'Your Name.
-(2026).
-Bachelor of Science in Electrical Engineering, Major in Controls Robotics and Autonomy. <i>Virginia Tech College of Engineering</i>.'
+layout: page
 ---

+# Virginia Tech College of Engineering

+**Degree:** Bachelor of Science in Electrical Engineering
+**Graduation Date:** May 2026
+**Major:** Controls Robotics and Autonomy
+**Focus Area:** Networking

 Virginia Tech College of Engineering is renowned for its cutting-edge programs and commitment to innovation.
-As a graduate, my focus areas included Controls, Robotics, and Autonomy, with a strong emphasis on Networking.
-This robust curriculum provided me with the technical expertise and practical skills necessary for the engineering challenges of the modern world.
+As a graduate, I specialized in Controls, Robotics, and Autonomy, with a strong focus on Networking.
+This rigorous curriculum equipped me with technical expertise and practical skills essential for tackling engineering challenges in today’s dynamic world.

 ---

 ## Relevant Coursework

-- Digital Systems
+- **Digital Systems**
-- Embedded Systems
+- **Embedded Systems**
-- Computational Engineering (C++)
+- **Computational Engineering (C++)**
-- Circuits and Devices
+- **Circuits and Devices**
-- Signals and Systems
+- **Signals and Systems**
-- Physics I and II
+- **Physics I and II**
-- Differential Equations
+- **Differential Equations**
-- Calculus I, II, and III
+- **Calculus I, II, and III**
-- Foundations of Engineering (MATLAB)
+- **Foundations of Engineering (MATLAB)**
-- Computer Architecture
+- **Computer Architecture**

 ---

+## Additional Highlights

+- Participated in hands-on projects combining analog signal processing, microcontroller programming, and network systems.
+- Collaborated on innovative designs, including a modern radio teletype (RTTY) project and sensor systems using Raspberry Pi.
+- Actively engaged in research and development internships, honing skills in Linux, network security, and system configuration.

+---

+This page is designed to showcase my educational journey and its impact on my professional development.
+For more information about Virginia Tech College of Engineering, visit [Virginia Tech Engineering](https://ece.vt.edu/).